abpframework/abp/docs/en/framework/infrastructure/current-user.md

 ## AbpClaimTypes

-`AbpClaimTypes` is a static class that defines the names of the standard claims and used by the ABP Framework.
+`AbpClaimTypes` is a static class that defines the names of the standard claims and used by the ABP.

 * Default values for the `UserName`, `UserId`, `Role` and `Email` properties are set from the [System.Security.Claims.ClaimTypes](https://docs.microsoft.com/en-us/dotnet/api/system.security.claims.claimtypes) class, but you can change them.
-* Other properties, like `EmailVerified`, `PhoneNumber`, `TenantId`... are defined by the ABP Framework by following the standard names wherever possible.
+* Other properties, like `EmailVerified`, `PhoneNumber`, `TenantId`... are defined by the ABP by following the standard names wherever possible.

 It is suggested to use properties of this class instead of magic strings for claim names.